x-axis/heiswayi.github.io/_posts/2015-07-27-blogging-like-a-hacker.md

 ### Conclusion

 Simplicity is everything.
 Some people said; `Less is more.` Being a minimalist is not that simple.
 But being a minimalist is a part of myself.
 I try my best to utilize everything around me.
-Let's do this in the Hacker Way: _"Why pay of there's a thing that free?"_
+Let's do this in the Hacker Way: _"Why pay if there's a thing that free?"_

 [**Jekyll**](http://jekyllrb.com) + [**GitHub**](https://pages.github.com) + [**Markdown**](http://daringfireball.net/projects/markdown) = **Blogging like a Hacker**